The Happenings on Shaw Hill

 A chill went down my spine.

 Either I was losing my mind, or she was losing hers.
-Either way there was a problem.
+Either way we had a problem.
 I looked out our kitchen window onto the neighbor’s house.
 The curtains were open and there was a face looking back at me.

 Present Day

 I stepped off the porch and quickly walked across their lawn.
-I turned to look back and saw his pale, haggard face looking back at me through the window.
-When he saw me looking at him he backed away slowly and closed the curtain.
+I turned to look back and saw his pale, haggard face looking out at me through the window.
+When our eyes met he backed away slowly and closed the curtain.

 I made my way through the thickets and bramble and back onto my lawn and went into my house.
 What now?
 And then I remembered the text message.

 I reached into my pocket.
-There was a new message from Teresa’s phone.
+There was a new message from Megan’s phone.
 It said:

 And then:

 It was like a cold spike went through my heart.
 What now?
-Do I go back over, confront him and say:
+Do I go back over and confront him?
+I could say:

 Sorry sir, but I am receiving text messages from my wife.
 I think she’s in your basement.
 Would it be okay if I come in, go down into the basement and snoop around?